AlskOfficial/booga-booga-deob-scripts/README.md

-if you want me to deobfuscate a booga script @alskofficial on discord
+if you want me to deobfuscate a script @alskofficial on discord

 only can deobfuscate